 An employee who receives stock in connection with the performance of services will generally realize taxable income at the time of receipt unless the shares are not substantially vested for purposes of Section 83 of the Code and no Section 83(b) election is made.
 If the shares are not vested at the time of receipt, the employee will realize taxable income in each year in which a portion of the shares substantially vest, unless the employee elects under Section 83(b) of the Code within 30 days after the original transfer.
 The Company generally will be entitled to a tax deduction in the amount includable as income by the employee at the same time or times as the employee recognizes income with respect to the shares.
 The Company is required to withhold on the income amount.
-A participant who receives a cash bonus right under the Plan generally will recognize income equal to the amount of any cash bonus paid at the time of receipt of that bonus, and the Company generally will be entitled to a deduction equal to the income recognized by the participant.
+A participant who receives a cash bonus right under the plan generally will recognize income equal to the amount of any cash bonus paid at the time of receipt of that bonus, and the Company generally will be entitled to a deduction equal to the income recognized by the participant.

-Section 162(m) of the Code, as adopted in 1993, limits to \$1,000,000 per person the amount that the Company may deduct for compensation paid to any of its most highly compensated officers in any year.
+Section 162(m) of the Code, limits to \$1,000,000 per person the amount that the Company may deduct for compensation paid to any of its most highly compensated officers in any year.
 Under IRS regulations, compensation received through the exercise of an option or stock appreciation right will not be subject to the \$1,000,000 limit if the option or stock appreciation right and the plan pursuant to which it is granted meet certain requirements.
-One requirement is shareholder approval of a per-employee limit on the number of shares as to which options and stock appreciation rights may be granted, as proposed in this proposal.
+One requirement is shareholder approval at least once every five years of a per-employee limit on the number of shares as to which options and stock appreciation rights may be granted.
+Approval of this proposal will constitute reapproval of the per-employee limit under the Plan previously approved by the shareholders.
 Other requirements are that the option or stock appreciation right be granted by a committee of at least two outside directors and that the exercise price of the option or stock appreciation right be not less than fair market value of the Class A Common Stock on the date of grant.
-Accordingly, the Company believes that if this proposal is approved by shareholders, compensation received on exercise of options and stock appreciation rights granted under the Plan in compliance with all of the above requirements will be exempt from the \$1,000,000 deduction limit.
+Accordingly, the Company believes that if this proposal is approved by shareholders, compensation received on exercise of options and stock appreciation rights granted under the Plan in compliance with all of the above requirements will continue to be exempt from the \$1,000,000 deduction limit.

-THE BOARD OF DIRECTORS RECOMMENDS THAT THE AMENDMENTS TO THE PLAN BE APPROVED.
+THE BOARD OF DIRECTORS RECOMMENDS THAT THE AMENDMENT TO THE PLAN BE APPROVED.
 The affirmative vote of the holders of shares of Class A Common Stock and Class B Common Stock with a majority of the votes of the holders present in person or represented by proxy and entitled to vote on the matter is required to approve this proposal.
 Abstentions have the same effect as "no" votes in determining whether the amendment is approved.
 Broker non-votes are counted for purposes of determining whether a quorum exists at the Annual Meeting but are not counted and have no effect on the results of the vote on the proposal.
 The proxies will be voted for or against the proposal or as an abstention, in accordance with the instructions specified on the proxy form.
 If no instructions are given, proxies will be voted for approval of the amendments to the Plan.